whoistausif/test-repo/README.md

 <div align="center">

-# 🚀 WebScanPro
+# 🚀 WEBSANPRO – WEB APPLICATION SECURITY TESTING TOOL 🚀
-### Web Application Security Testing Tool

 </div>

 ---

-# 📌 Milestone 1
+# 📌 MILESTONE 1
 ## Project Setup & Target Scanning Module

-This milestone covers the initial setup of the project and development of a basic scanning module.
+This milestone covers the basic setup of the project and development of the first scanning module.

 ---